amritansh005/Assignment-project-from-https-blackcoffer.com/README.md

 # Random-kaggle-project

-I just randomly found this project on kaggle which includes web scraping along with data analysis.
+This is an assignment project I did for a company called Blackcoffer.

+It includes web scraping using python.

+Followed by pre-processing and cleaning the data.